Temporary Protected Status (TPS)

 Hundreds of thousands protected by the program have accessed protections and security in the United States for many years, and contribute significantly to the workforce and the economy

 Temporary Protected Status (TPS) offers work authorization and deportation protections for individuals in the U.S. who cannot safely return to their home countries.
 TPS is a critical program that provides many immigrants an opportunity to remain in the U.S. and work while conditions in their home countries remain unsafe for them to return.
-TPS also benefits the United States, providing important protections to families throughout communities and driving important contributions to the U.S. economy and workforce.
+Since its establishment, TPS has been beneficial to the United States, providing important protections to families throughout communities and driving important contributions to the U.S. economy and workforce.

 Here are five key things you need to know about TPS today:

-FWD.us analysis shows that many TPS holders have been in the United States for a very long time, having set down roots, pursuing careers, building families, and integrating into American communities and society; in fact, TPS holders from El Salvador and Honduras, who make up a significant share of the current TPS population, have lived in the U.S. for an average of 29 years.
+FWD.us analysis shows that many TPS holders have been in the United States for a very long time, having set down roots, pursuing careers, building families, and integrating into American communities and society.
+In fact, TPS holders from El Salvador and Honduras, who make up a significant share of the current TPS population, have lived in the U.S. for more than 20 years on average.
+FWD.us estimates that more than 410,000 U.S. citizen adults live in households with at least one current TPS holder, alongside some 390,000 U.S. citizen children.

 2| Congress created TPS to protect and support immigrants in the U.S. while their home countries struggle with war, devastation, hunger, and chaos